- JVM support for dynamic languages, following the prototyping work currently done on the Multi Language Virtual Machine

 break;

-case "commodity trading":
+"commodity trading":

 System.out.println("Trader has selected commodity trading option");